utailab/documents/file_io.md

 On Unix-like operating systems such as Linux, almost all devices are represented as files (there are exceptions to this however).
-A file is a conceptual entity that can be opened, read, written and closed just like regular files on a hard disk.
+A file is a conceptual entity that can be opened, read, written and closed just like *regular files* on a hard disk.
 So there is no difference between a regular file on the disk and a USB device because the operations that the operating system offers are the same for both.
-Consequently, to do I/O on any regular file or device (sometimes called special file), we must first **open** it, then do the **reading** or **writing** and finally **close** it.
+Consequently, to do I/O on any regular file or device (called *special file*), we must first **open** it, then do the **reading** or **writing** and finally **close** it.

 ## I/O in Programming Languages